 As the table shows, McAfee provides a huge variety of packages and products.
 The option to choose how many devices you want to protect is a stand out factor, as it gives you more flexibility.
-The cheapest option is McAfee Total Protection priced at $79.99, up to its higher-priced option at $119.99.
+The cheapest option is McAfee Total Protection Basic priced at $84.99, up to its higher-priced option at $179.99.
 The more expensive version protects an unlimited number of devices.

 Sophos offers very limited options, only giving you the option of Sophos Home, which is the free version, or Sophos Home Premium, a paid version.
 Sophos does offer a free version of its antivirus home package, which may entice more customers to then purchase the premium version if they are happy with it.

 At the time of writing, both McAfee and Sophos offer discounts.
 McAfee offers a hefty $70 discount on its Total Protection of 5 devices, making it $39.99.
 Sophos offers a 25% discount, making the premium version $44.99.
 If you do want to purchase for more than one year, there are also additional savings on the Sophos website.
 In terms of discounts, McAfee’s is more attractive, offering a huge saving on the first year of purchase for a premium level of protection.

 Both McAfee and Sophos offer a 30-day money-back guarantee, giving you the reassurance of having your money back if you are not happy with the product.